EnricoMi/publish-unit-test-result-action/README.md

 In situations where downloading the action's dependency packages and building wheel files takes very long, you can [cache files downloaded and built by PIP](https://github.com/actions/cache/blob/main/examples.md#python---pip).
-This is especially useful for Windows runner:
+This is especially useful for *Windows* runners:

 ```yaml
 - name: Cache PIP Packages